How to Make a Kissing Ball

 You can use real evergreen branches for this craft but keep in mind that they won’t last for more than one season.
 Eventually, they will turn brown.
 Using fake branches and flowers will ensure that your Christmas kissing ball will last year after year.

-foam ball with buffalo check fabric wrapped around it.
+Foam ball with buffalo check fabric wrapped around it.

 1. Begin by wrapping the scarf around the foam ball and securing it with an elastic.
 Trim the excess to about 2 inches.
 Tuck and glue and spots with loose fabric as there may be some gaps showing the white ball underneath the scarf.